-To change the battery like a professional, you may need a few extra tools.
+Like a professional, you may need a few extra tools to change the battery.

 With these tools, you can change the battery in virtually any car.
-Of course, there are a few cars out there that need specialty tools.
+Of course, a few cars out there need specialty tools.

-Now let's look more in-depth at the tools that you need to replace a car battery yourself.
+Now, look more in-depth at the tools you need to replace a car battery yourself.